JohnathonBowers/coding-log/coding-log.md

 ## April 2023

+**April 19, 2023**
+- Created GitHub collaboration workflow document to serve as a resource for my group project team members
+- Approved pull request and merged starter files from a team member into the main branch of our project repo

 **April 18, 2023**
 - Created GitHub project repo for my Projects & Algorithms group project
 - Finished feature list for group project, including both MVP and bonus features